Track B · HSC

 - How fast do I get the certificate?

 - Same day.
-Once you complete the course and pass the short quiz, your certificate is issued immediately and available to download and share.
+Once you complete the course and pass the exam — 20 questions drawn from a larger question pool, with a 75% pass mark and unlimited retries (each retry draws a fresh set of questions) — your certificate is issued immediately and available to download and share.

 - Does my state require a license for this work?